akeneo/pim-community-dev/UPGRADE-1.2.md

 MongoDB implementation
 ----------------------

 Normalized data updates
 .......................

 We removed null values from normalizedData field to avoid storing useless values The normalized media now contains originalFilename.

 Media migration
 ...............

-The media object is now stored as a embedded document inside the product instead of being in its own collection.
-This avoid unnecessary queries and makes media behave like other objects link to value (metric and price).
+The media object is now stored as an embedded document inside the product instead of being in its own collection.
+This avoids unnecessary queries and makes media behave like other objects link to value (metric and price).

 To migrate existing media data from 1.1 to 1.2, launch the following script:

-<!>Make sure to backup your database (with mongodump for example) before launching this script<!>
+**Make sure to backup your database (with mongodump for example) before launching this script**
-Execute this script:

 ```
     $ php upgrades/1.1-1.2/mongodb/migrate_images.php <mongodb_server> <mongodb_database>
 ```

-Please note that if you use different collections for product and media, please change them at the beginning of the script to accomodate your environment.
+*Please note that if you use different collections for product and media, please change them at the beginning of the script to accomodate your environment.*

 Once this script has been executed without errors, you can remove the now useless media collection with the mongo client: